 The European Atherosclerosis Society now urges doctors to check Lp(a) in patients at moderate to high risk of cardiovascular disease.
-This important cholesterol guideline will hopefully make its way to the US, where elevated Lp(a) cholesterol is pretty much off the radar screen of doctors in the US.
+This important cholesterol guideline will hopefully make its way to the United States, where elevated Lp(a) cholesterol is pretty much off the radar screen of doctors.

 Do You Have Elevated Lp(a) Cholesterol?

 The society says bringing a patient’s elevated Lp(a) cholesterol level under 50 mg/dL should be a treatment priority.
 Actually, anything over 30 worries me and if it’s over 75 it frightens me!

 To me, Lp(a), not LDL, is the real cholesterol story.
 In my experience it’s one of the most significant risk factors for coronary disease.
 Elevated Lp(a) cholesterol tends to be genetic, so people with a family history of early arterial disease must check the level.

 What’s the takeaway for you?
 To determine if you have elevated Lp(a) cholesterol levels, ask your physician to order the VAP test (www.thevaptest.com) or the LPP test from Spectracell (www.spectracell.com/lpp/).
 Unlike the generally useless standard lipid tests, these new-generation tests monitor your cholesterol particle patterns and evaluate your Lp(a) level.